Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Faucet Pricing

 Alt Progetto Aqua faucets do not reach the sometimes stratospheric prices of Aquabrass faucets, topping out at about $500.00 in both countries.
-At the low end, however, the the prices are also near $200.00.
+At the low end, however, the prices are also near $200.00.

-Comparison to European Prices
+European Prices

 There is a considerable price difference between the Italian faucets sold by Aquabrass in North America and the same faucets sold in Europe.